Internship program

 Requirements

-• At least 4 completed semesters of physics or other relevant program
+• At least 4 completed semesters of physics or other relevant program before the internship starts.

-• Excellent academic record reflected in overall GPA
+• Excellent academic record reflected in overall GPA.

-• Proficiency in English corresponding to an IELTS score of at least 6,5 or equivalent (please note you do not need the IELTS certificate to apply)
+• Proficiency in English corresponding to an IELTS score of at least 6.5 or equivalent (please note you do not need the IELTS certificate to apply).

 • Research experience is a plus.